 Capital is value in process, which assumes the form of money, becomes other to itself in commodities, then returns to itself as more money, and throws itself into this circuit again.
 The moments of this process are all personified — the financial capitalist, money capital personified, lends out money to the industrial capitalist, productive capital personified, who turns it into commodities (constant capital: means of production and raw materials, and variable capital: labor-power) to be brought together in the direct production process (and to be clear, it makes no difference whether this process takes place in the factory, the fields, or the various places where service commodities are today produced).
 In the direct production process, the worker, the bearer, or personification, of the commodity labor-power, transfers a portion of the value of the means of production and raw materials into new commodities, to which her labor-power adds new value (because she works at them longer than is socially necessary to produce the value of her own means of subsistence, which she recieves in the form of wages) — this process thus has a dual character, not only a production process of useful goods or effects, but of surplus value, a valorization process.
 The new commodities must then be taken to market (usually by a commercial capitalist, commodity capital personified) and their surplus value is realized when they are sold for a greater sum of money than was thrown into the process in the first place.
 A portion of this profit must in turn be thrown back into the process again on a greater scale if it is to continue expanding, but a portion of it is also shared out to the commercial capitalist (these days, quite a big portion), a portion must be returned as interest to the financial capitalist who funded the venture in the first place (these days, often an even bigger portion), and, if the direct production process took place on land or in a building that’s not owned by the industrial capitalist, but is instead leased, a portion must also be shared out as rent to the landlord (that is, landed property personified).
 As we can see, all profit, no matter how it’s divvied out, is derived from surplus value produced in the direct production-cum-valorization process.
 Capital is essentially this process of value valorizing itself; the phenonmenal appearance of its personifications, its ‘character masks,’ is secondary, and differs historically with the ever-developing exigencies of the capital-process.
 For example, productive capital can be personified by an individual entrepeneur, by the board and shareholders of a modern public corporation, or even by the state, as in the USSR.

 This process is self-perpetuating, completely aside from the conscious will of its personifications: capital, value in the process of becoming more value, has its own logic; it must expand or die.
 More money must exist at the end than did at the beginning to reinvest in the process, or nothing we need can be produced.
-Thus we, its personifications, owner and worker alike, are compelled to carry out its logic, because the material goods and effects that it utilizes as its bearers are the same goods we need to reproduce and propagate ourselves.
-Therefore capital is in one sense merely our own activity: a social relation of production, but a fetishistic one.
+Thus we, its personifications, worker and owner alike, are compelled to carry out its logic, because the material goods and effects that it utilizes as its bearers are the same goods we need to reproduce and propagate ourselves.
+Therefore capital is in one sense merely our own activity: a social relation of production, but one with a fetishistic character.
 In it, we appear to be personifications of things, and it is things that appear to engage in social relations.
 We live in an apparently bewitched world, where mere dead objects (money, commodities, land) have had life breathed into them by the spectral subject value, and these things appear to do things, and we can do nothing but obey their dictates.
-But in reality, they have life only because they vampirically suck our life, our living labor, our time.
+This appearance is real — our lives depend on it — but all the same, it conceals its constitution: the dead things have life only because they vampirically suck our life, our living labor, our time.
 People are dominated by the self-movement of the products of our own activity.
 Capital is at once us, and not-us; our own productive power, and a power over and against us.

 We are all the slaves of a fetishistic social form of the species’ productive activity, capital — which is thus a form of abstract social domination.
-We are all forced into a position in which we can only live by buying and selling things to and from each other, and as buyers and sellers, the law of this society, which is enforced by the state, treats us all as equals.
+We are all forced into a position in which we can only live by buying and selling things to and from each other, and as buyers and sellers, the law of this society, which is enforced by the state, treats us all as equals, as abstract legal subjects free to dispose of our property as we please.
 But this formal equality conceals the fact that, in reality, some us only consistently have one thing that we can sell — our own capacity to labor for a determined length of time.
 Some slaves have to have it worse than others.
 For this process to continue, there has to be a class of people who have no way of accessing the useful goods and effects they need to live except by selling their labor-power as a commodity.
 We call this class the proletarianized class.

 The class that has no choice but to try to sell chunks of our time (and whatever we do during those chunks), as sellers of a commodity, obviously have an immediate interest in making that sale at as high a price as possible, under as favorable conditions as possible, and in having some kind of social insurance to fall back on if we can’t make that sale.
 So we struggle with the buyers of our labor-power, who own the means of production, over the terms of sale.
 But this struggle between poles of the class-relation is business as usual — it too is contained in the concept of capital.
 It can be a headache for the owners of the means of production, but it poses no threat to capital, which is this relation itself, including us-as-labor, or better, including us-as-variable-capital.
 We could even call this the kind of struggle that constitutes the capital-relation.